rgeissen/teradata-trusted-data-agent/README.md

 * **Dynamic Capability Loading:** Automatically discovers and displays all available **Tools**, **Prompts**, and **Resources** from the connected MCP Server.
 * **Rich Data Rendering:** Intelligently formats and displays various data types, including query results in interactive tables and SQL DDL in highlighted code blocks.
 * **Optional Charting Engine:** Enable data visualization capabilities to render charts based on query results by using a runtime parameter.
-* **Persistent Session History:** Keeps a record of your conversations, allowing you to switch between different lines of inquiry.

 ## Installation and Setup Guide